‘America’s Got Talent’ Semi Finals 2017: How to Vote Online – 9/6/2017

 Tonight is the first live results show for the semi-finals of America’s Got Talent season 12.
-This means that five acts will move forward tonight.
-If the Dunkin’ Save is still available for at-home viewers who want to keep their favorite acts in the competition, viewers must vote in real-time for the act they want to remain on the show.
-But, it has not yet been revealed if at-home viewers will have real-time power this evening.
+This means that five acts will move forward tonight and the Dunkin’ Save is still available for at-home viewers who want to keep their favorite acts in the competition.
+Therefore, viewers must vote in real-time for the act they want to remain on the show.

-Should the Dunkin’ Save be available, here are the instructions on how to use it below.

 So, to get started with the Dunkin’ Save voting process, click here.
 Then, follow the easy instructions and pick your favorite act, as you can only vote for one.
 Enter your email address and your birth date.
 Then, agree to the “terms” listed and you can choose whether or not you would like to receive commercial emails from AGT.
 Click Log In.
 Select the act you would like to save and then hit the “Submit Save” button.